-Crepes suzette are a magical thing.
-This classic dessert (properly written as “crêpes suzette” with accent mark and all) consists of French pancakes cooked in orange-infused butter until caramelized and later flambéed and topped with crepe suzette sauce.
+A crepes suzette recipe is a magical thing.
+This classic dessert (properly written as “crêpes suzette” with accent mark and all) consists of French pancakes cooked with orange-infused butter until they’re caramelized and later flambéed and topped with crepe suzette sauce.

 Whether the story is actually true or not, I don’t know.
-What I do know is that these are probably my absolute favorite way to eat crepes.
+What I do know is that this easy crepe suzette recipe is probably my absolute favorite way to eat “le crepe.”

 In France, you’ll find crepes everywhere.
-Whether it’s a street cart vendor or a dedicated establishment with a crepe station or crepe kitchen, like a creperie, there’s no shortage of these delectable pancakes.
+Whether it’s a crepe stand on the street or a dedicated establishment with a crepe station or crepe kitchen, like a creperie, there’s no shortage of these delectable pancakes.

-Crepes can also be filled with a variety of ingredients.
-I remember staring at a crepe menu once that was 4 pages long!
-They had everything from simple Nutella and strawberries to savory choices like truffle and mushrooms.
+French crepes can be filled with a variety of ingredients.
+I remember staring at a creperie menu once that was 4 pages long!
+They had everything from simple Nutella and strawberries to a savory crepe filling recipe of truffle and mushrooms.

 When I get crepes from street vendors in Paris, I’ll typically just get some butter and sugar because I love the simplicity of it.
 At restaurants or when I’m making them at home, I love a plate of crepes suzette.

 To make these French crepes suzette the mouthwatering treat that they are, the butter needs to be infused with flavor.
 Specifically, the butter is mixed with sugar, orange zest and a splash of orange juice to essentially create the beurre Suzette.

 I like to follow a more foolproof method where I prep the butter ahead of time by mixing softened butter with the rest of the ingredients (orange zest, juice, sugar).
 I do this in the time it takes for the crepe batter to rest.

-Then, when it’s time to cook the sauce, I simply add the beurre suzette to the pan.
+Then, when it’s time to cook the crepe suzette sauce, I simply add the butter mixture to the pan.
 Once bubbly and hot, I fold my crepes and place them into the sauce, one by one, spooning the sauce over each crepe.

 The crepes bathe in this orange sauce before some brandy and orange liquor are added.
 Then, the magic happens.